+testator's will and then, in the course of interpretation, to substitute in that document the names of beneficiaries from the intended will.
+This device gives effect to the intentions of testators, but it is an artificial way of doing it, and a straightforward dispensation would be more satisfactory.
+[45] Often, problems will be resolved by settlements involving those who would take under a non-compliant will and those who would take if it is not probated.
 However, it is not always possible to effect settlements, and settlements, if effected, may not give effect to testators' intentions.

-2. Holograph Wills

-[46] In the case of holograph wills, the use of will forms has led to a particular difficulty: a testator will often fill out a will form in his or her own handwriting and sign it.
+1. Holograph Wills [46] In the case of holograph wills, the use of will forms has led to a particular difficulty: a testator will often fill out a will form in his or her own handwriting and sign it.
 In such a case, the testator's intention to adopt the printed words on the will form is just as clear as the testator's intention to adopt the words which the testator has written.
 The courts tend to admit such documents to probate if, and only if, (a) the printed words are superfluous or inessential and (b) the handwritten words are capable of standing by themselves : see, for example, Sunrise Gospel Hour et al. v.
-Twiss.
-The latter requirement may lead to the rejection of the completed form even though it can be proven that the testator intended the form as completed to constitute a will.

-Our conclusions are:
+Twiss.20 The latter requirement may lead to the rejection of the completed form even though it can be proven that the testator intended the form as completed to constitute a will.
+CONCLUSION No. 3 Our conclusions are:

-- that there are cases in which wills that are authentic and reflect the testamentary intentions of testators are excluded from probate because they do not strictly comply with formalities; and - (2) that the number of such documents so excluded is great enough to suggest that remedial action should be taken, but only if appropriate remedial action can be devised and if the remedial action will not give rise to unacceptable new problems.

-&lt;sup>20 (1967), 61 D.L.R.
+- that there are cases in which wills that are authentic and reflect the testamentary intentions of testators are excluded from probate because they do not strictly comply with formalities; and - (2) that the number of such documents so excluded is great enough to suggest that remedial action should be taken, but only if appropriate remedial action can be devised and if the remedial action will not give rise to 20 (1967), 61 D.L.R.
 (2d) 582 (Alta.
 App.
 Div.).